 Life University retains membership within the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), the American Association of Collegiate Registrar’s and Admission Officers, the National Association of Independent Colleges and Universities, Association of Chiropractic College, the American College Personnel Association, the Georgia Independent College Association, National Council for State Authorization Reciprocity Agreements (SARA), and the American Council on Education.

 Life University maintains cooperative working affiliations with state and national chiropractic associations, the Atlanta Chamber of Commerce, Cobb County Chamber of Commerce and The Better Business Bureau of Metropolitan Atlanta.
-It also participates in the Concurrent Admissions Program (Con AP), a program intended to greatly increase the number of veterans enrolled in college using GI Bill education benefits.

 Life University, as a member of the Georgia Independent Colleges Association (GICA), is an active educational partner with the Technical College System of Georgia (TCSG) in providing educational opportunities for currently enrolled and prospective students of both TSCG and GICA member institutions.
 This partnership serves to facilitate a student’s eligibility to transfer select coursework without jeopardizing the intended mission and goals of the participating educational partner.